finnianr/Eiffel-Loop/doc/Contents.md

 Eiffel interface to the Praat scripting language

-[http://www.fon.hum.uva.nl/praat Praat] is a free tool for doing acoustic and phonetic analysis and has it's own scripting language, Praat-script.
+[Praat](http://www.fon.hum.uva.nl/praat) is a free tool for doing acoustic and phonetic analysis and has it's own scripting language, Praat-script.

-The `el_toolkit' utility has an option for converting the source code of Praat ver.
+The `el_toolkit` utility has an option for converting the source code of Praat ver.
 4.4 to compile with MSC.
 (Praat compiles "out of the box" with the mingw compiler, but at the time EiffelStudio didn't support mingw)

 Developed with VC++ 8.0 Express Edition, Windows XP SP2, Praat source code version 4.4.30.
 The conversion tool will not work with later versions of Praat.